fkfk21/ansible-ubuntu-setup/README.md

 I added scripts/install_cica_fonts.sh

-in gnome-tweaks setting display fonts -> Cica regular
+in gnome-tweaks setting display, fonts -> Monospace Text -> Cica regular

 If you use wsl/wsl2, you have to install cica fonts in Windows